EPFLRocketTeam/Eiger/README.md

-# Source code for the Eiger project oF the EPFL rocket team
+# Source code for the Eiger project of the EPFL rocket team